antonin97/bc_thesis/README.md

 # Running the code locally in the Jupyter Notebook Environment

-To set up the environment and install the necessary dependencies for running the Jupyter notebooks, follow these steps:
+To set up the environment and install the necessary dependencies for running the Jupyter notebooks locally, follow these steps:

-## Installation

 1. **Create a virtual environment (optional but recommended)**:
    ```sh